Intersex variations of sex characteristics discrimination

 The law in action

 Cindy was asked to complete a form to take part in a local bushwalking club event.
 The form asked applicants for details about their sex, offering the choice of male or female.
-Cindy felt uncomfortable as neither option was truthful to who she is or reflected her intersex variation.
+Cindy felt uncomfortable as neither option was truthful to who she is or reflected her intersex variations of sex characteristics.
 The failure to include a non-binary classification such as X may be intersex discrimination.

 Marisa and Geoff welcome their new child, Chris.
-Following the birth they are advised Chris has an intersex variation.
-Marisa and Geoff are comfortable Chris will make his/her own decisions about gender and any treatment when she/he is old enough.
+Following the birth they are advised Chris has intersex variations of sex characteristics.
+Marisa and Geoff are comfortable Chris will make decisions about gender and any treatment when Chris is old enough.
 Staff at the hospital, however, pressure Marisa and Geoff to agree to immediate ‘normalising’ surgery.
 Marisa and Geoff are concerned they are being coerced into making a decision and decide to make a complaint of discrimination.

 Equal Opportunity Tasmania